Menu Close

 Chocolate tips in Broc: The popular Swiss chocolate brand Cailler was created by Swiss François-Louis Cailler in 1820, and in Broc, near Gruyère, there is a chocolate factory where you can indulge yourself!
 Did you know that?

-Chocolate tips in Zermatt: The family bakery fox which started in 1965 in Zermatt is very popular.
+Chocolate tips in Zermatt: The Fuchs family bakery, which started in 1965 in Zermatt, is very popular.
 We met Philipp Fuchs who showed us how to make little "Matterhorns" in chocolate.
 Maybe you didn't know that either?

 Fakta om Schweiz